 - In keeping with the divine mandate, Chapelwood is fulfilling our mission of making disciples of all nations through experiencing God in worship, growing through education, and sharing through mission.

-- A disciple’s path should include EXPERIENCING God in worship in the Sanctuary, Mercy Street, The Branch, Upper Room, and Contemplative worship services.
+- A disciple’s path should include EXPERIENCING God in worship in the Sanctuary, Contemplative, Fair Haven, Mercy Street, Upper Room, and Generaciones services.
 Mark’s Great Commission of Proclamation is lived out!

 - A disciple’s path should include GROWING in knowledge by finding a place to grow in God’s Word.
 Matthew’s Great Commission of Teaching is lived out!

 - A disciple’s path should include SHARING our faith by becoming the hands and feet of Christ.
 We bring Jubilee, reconciliation, and the divine presence of Christ to places where people need hope and healing.
 Luke and John’s Great Commissions are lived out!